-PFA Scotland believes it is important to offer advice to its members relating to the use of social networking sites, including, but not limited to Twitter, Facebook and Internet Blogs.
+PFA Scotland believes it is important to offer advice to its members about the use of social networking sites, including Twitter, Facebook and Internet Blog Posts.

-Players are expected to act in the best interests of the game at all times and therefore should be fully aware of this when participating in social network sites.
+Players are expected to act in the best interests of the game at all times and should be fully aware of this when using any social network sites.

-Players should also be aware that even those postings made on social network sites which they believe to be private and only accessible to a limited number of selected people may still end up in the public domain.
-Players should therefore exercise caution and common sense with regards to the contents of such postings.
+Players should also be aware that even postings/comments made on social network sites like Facebook, which you believe to be private and only accessible to selected friends and family, may still end up in the public domain.
+Players should therefore exercise caution and common sense when posting any comments.

-Furthermore it is clear from the new Scottish FA Judicial Panel Protocol that the Association will use a strong disciplinary approach to protect referees in particular from criticism.
+The SFA inparticular will use a strong handed disciplinary approach to protect referees from criticism.

-The protocol states that a player criticising match officials’ performance that impinge upon the integrity of an official will be open to disciplinary action.
-In addition players may be punished for making comment via social networks that is deemed to have brought the game into disripute.
+The protocol states that a player criticising match officials’ performance and calling their integrity in to question will be open to disciplinary action.
+In addition, players may be punished for making comment via social networks that is deemed to have brought the game into disrepute.

-To avoid any problems or punishments PFA Scotland recommends that players remember a number of guidelines, which are listed below, when using social media:
+To avoid any problems or punishments, PFA Scotland recommends following the guidelines listed below when using social media: